 This post contains affiliate links.
 You can read my disclosure policy here.

 The Walt Disney Family Museum in San Francisco opened in 2009.
 I first visited the museum in 2010 and was blessed with an opportunity to return again in 2018!
 It is very easy to get lost on your way to the museum.
 Make sure that you go to the Presidio.
-On my first time, I wound up lost in the city because my GPS did not understand that the museum was in the Presidio and not downtown.
-I was unable to find free street parking.
-You can park around the Presidio for $2-$3 per hour.
+For my first time, I wound up lost in the city because my GPS did not understand that the museum was in the Presidio and not downtown.
+I was unable to find free street parking but you can park around the Presidio for $2-$3 per hour.

 The museum focuses on the life of Walt Disney from the beginning of his life.
 This is not a museum dedicated to Disneyland.
 Yes, there is a section on Disneyland but this is more about the man and how he built an empire.
 It was founded by his daughter Dianne and offers a wonderful look into the life of a man who changed the world.
 One of the first things you will see in the museum is a replica of the lamp that remains lit at all times in Walt’s apartment at Disneyland.